-Proposal submission deadline: Thursday, March 4, 2021 at 11:59:59 p.m.
+Proposal submission deadline: Friday, March 26, 2021 at 11:59:59 p.m.

 (23:59:59) EST. Proposals submitted after this deadline will be disqualified.

-Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than four to five months from the proposal submission deadline.
+Anticipated timeframe to award selected applications: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than six months from the proposal submission deadline